Table of Contents

 Spin bowlers are generally split into the following two categories:

-Meanwhile, there are several factors to categorize spin bowling techniques, now we’ll restrict to these two:
+Meanwhile, there are several factors to categorize spin bowling techniques, but for now we’ll restrict to these two:

 Off Spinners